 Along with the greenery mentioned above, consider what cosy means to you.
 For movie nights, get soy candles in subtle floral or clean scents and lightweight silk-blend throw blankets for snuggling on the couch.
 Bookworms will love overstuffed pillows in plush fabrics like faux fur, soft cottons and cool satin to nestle into.
 If your bed is your favourite spot for being comfy, wrap yourself in high quality bedding and switch out your duvet to match rising temps to stay comfortable.

-The best part of hygge is that it’s entirely personal to you, so take a cue from the changing season and take a fresh look at how you want your space to feel.
+The best part of Hygge and finding joy in small moments is that it’s entirely personal to you, so take a cue from the changing season and take a fresh look at how you want your space to feel.
 What changes do you want to make this spring?